-Diversity consists of all visible characteristics such as age, cultural diversity, ability, gender (as well as gender identity and gender expression), sexual orientation and language.
+Diversity consists of all visible characteristics such as age, cultural diversity, ability, gender identity, sexual orientation and language.
 It also includes characteristics such as education, caring responsibilities, socio-economic background, life experiences, opinions and working styles.
 Diversity recognises the characteristics of the whole person and treats all individuals, customers and the communities in which we operate - with fairness and respect.